Marker Logo

 this page online

-passed by Congress and signed by President William J. Clinton on December 1, 1997, naming this building the Howard M. Metzenbaum United States Courthouse.
+was passed by Congress and signed by President William J. Clinton on December 1, 1997, naming this building the Howard M. Metzenbaum United States Courthouse.

 Topics.
 This historical marker is listed in this topic list: Government & Politics.
 A significant historical date for this entry is May 27, 1998.

 Location.
 41° 30.029′ N, 81° 41.546′ W. Marker is in Cleveland, Ohio, in Cuyahoga County.
 It is in Downtown.
-Marker is on Superior Avenue (U.S. 6) west of East 3rd Street, on the right when traveling west.
+It is on Superior Avenue (U.S. 6) west of East 3rd Street, on the right when traveling west.
 Marker is mounted at knee-level beside the stairs on the right/east side of the U.S. Courthouse entrance.
 Touch for map.
 Marker is at or near this postal address: 201 Superior Avenue, Cleveland OH 44114, United States of America.
 Touch for directions.

 Also see . . .

-1. Howard Morton Metzenbaum
+2. Howard M. Metzenbaum

 Howard M. Metzenbaum Marker image.
 Click for full size.

-Photographed By Cosmos Mariner, June 18, 2021
+Photographed by Cosmos Mariner, June 18, 2021

-2. Howard M. Metzenbaum Marker
+3. Howard M. Metzenbaum Marker

 (looking northwest from Superior Avenue • marker visible on east side of stairs)